Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Discussion

 \subsection{Nature of the gas detected in associated systems}

 Both associated targets, \pks\ and \pkss, detected in molecular absorption are GPS sources.
-In general, such sources are extremely compact ($<1$\,kpc) and believed to represent the early stages of evolution of powerful radio galaxies \citep[][]{Odea21}.
-They are known to exhibit highest \hi\ 21-cm absorption detection rates \citep[$\sim$45\%;][]{Gupta2006}.
-Indeed, five out of six CO emission line detections from our sample are also GPS sources (Table~\ref{tab:emassoc}).
-In all the cases, CO emission line peak coincides with the systemic optical redshift within $\sim$200\,\kms (Fig.~\ref{fig:em8}).
+In general, such sources are extremely compact ($<1$\,kpc) and are believed to represent the early stages of evolution of powerful radio galaxies \citep[][]{Odea21}.
+They are known to exhibit the highest \hi\ 21cm absorption detection rates \citep[$\sim$45\%;][]{Gupta2006}.
+Indeed, five out of six CO emission-line detections from our sample are also GPS sources (Table~\ref{tab:emassoc}).
+In all five cases, the CO emission line peak coincides with the systemic optical redshift within $\sim$200\,\kms (Fig.~\ref{fig:em8}).
 The CO emission line widths (FWHM) are 200 - 800\,\kms, implying that these may have contributions from the gas clouds from {\it (i)} the host galaxy ISM through which the young radio source is expanding, and {\it (ii)} the circumnuclear disk, especially the regions close to the central AGN.
-The emission and absorption detected towards Abell\,2390 is complex -- CO emission is extended and exhibits large scale outflows and the \hi\ 21-cm absorption has narrow feature with broader components on either side or covering the entire velocity \citep[][]{Hernandez2008, Rose2019all}.
-Nevertheless, the \hi\ absorption line peak in all but one i.e., \pks, is also within the velocity range over which CO emission is detected.
-Thus, to the first order \hi\ 21-cm absorption and CO mm emission lines are originating from the same regions.
+The emission and absorption detected toward Abell\,2390 is complex: the CO emission is extended and exhibits large-scale outflows and the \hi\ 21cm absorption has a narrow feature with broader components on either side or covering the entire velocity \citep[][]{Hernandez2008, Rose2019all}.
+Nevertheless, the \hi\ absorption line peak in all but one source (i.e., \pks) is also within the velocity range over which CO emission is detected.
+Therefore, to first-order, \hi\ 21cm absorption and CO mm emission lines are originating from the same regions.

-In general, at cm wavelengths the absorption is more likely to be detected in front of radio jets and lobes whereas at mm wavelengths the gas in front of flat spectrum `core' will dominate the detected signal.
+In general, at cm wavelengths, the absorption is more likely to be detected in front of radio jets and lobes, whereas at mm wavelengths the gas in front of the flat spectrum ``core'' dominates the detected signal.
 In addition, molecular gas is embedded in ISM clouds with outer layers of higher atomic gas fraction.
-Both these factors, i.e., geometrical effects due to orientation and frequency dependent structure of the radio source, and varying molecular gas fraction within the cloud may lead to differences in the observed properties of the gas detected in atomic and molecular absorption lines.
+Both these factors, that is, geometrical effects ---due to orientation and the frequency-dependent structure of the radio source--- and varying molecular gas fraction within the cloud may lead to differences in the observed properties of the gas detected in atomic and molecular absorption lines.